 An experienced Florida foreclosure attorney is essential when navigating foreclosure laws in Florida.
 Retaining a well qualified local foreclosure attorney is the best way to assure your case receives the personal attention and service that is required to be successful.
-At The Law Offices of Justin R. Payne, P.A., our entire staff is dedicated to providing superior service to our foreclosure clients throughout Brevard County.
+At The Law Offices of Justin R. Payne, P.A., our entire staff is dedicated to providing superior service to our foreclosure clients in Brevard County and throughout Florida.

 Under Florida foreclosure laws, mortgage lenders and lien holders have the right to foreclose and retake possession of the property that is the collateral for the underlying debt.
 Florida is a judicial foreclosure state.
 This means that the process here is more complex than in states where foreclosure sales are not court ordered.
 There are many requirements that must be met through the entire foreclosure process, or the Court can deny foreclosure and dismiss the suit.